 Take your pick of soups, tacos, quesadillas and amabres.
-Just in the one restaurant you can sample a whole host of different traditional dishes.
+Just in one restaurant, you can sample a whole host of different traditional dishes.

-Alongside your traditional tacos, El Tacoleto also offers Marlin tacos which are definitely worth a try.
+Alongside your usual suspects, El Tacoleto also offers Marlin tacos which are definitely worth a try.

 Tok Tok Wok — an incredible ‘build your own dish’ Asian restaurant

-Tok Tok Wok is a family-owned small restaurant, hidden slightly away from the hustle and bustle of the main square.
+Tok Tok Wok is a small family-owned restaurant, hidden away on a quiet little street.

-Straight away you’ll feel like you’re having dinner with the family.
+Straight away, you’ll feel like you’re having dinner with the family.
 The restaurant also has a different way of ordering.
 You get to build your dish from scratch using a check sheet and picking your base, protein, vegetables and sauce.
 Dishes start at just 50 MXN ($2.80).

 Cardamomo Cocina — rich and flavourful Indian cuisine

 Something that’s hard to find across Mexico is good Indian food.
-If that’s what you’ve been craving, then Cardamomo Cocina will satisfy those cravings.
+If that’s what you’ve been craving, then Cardamomo Cocina will hit the spot.

 The thoughtfully decorated restaurant is a great option for vegetarians too.
 If you do make it to this restaurant, we recommend either the Butter Chicken or Butter Paneer.

-How to get around in San Cristobal de Las Casas
+How to get around San Cristobal de Las Casas

 Getting around San Cristobal de las Casas is super easy!
-Exactly what you want when on holiday or travelling.
-As we mentioned before, the city is relatively small with most things centred around the historic centre.
+It’s exactly what you want when on holiday or travelling.
+The city is relatively small with most things around the historic centre.

-The main walking street, lined with restaurants, bars and tour agencies is pedestrianised so no need to worry about those crazy Mexican drivers.
+The main walking street, lined with restaurants, bars and tour agencies, is pedestrianised so no need to worry about those crazy drivers.

 If where you’re trying to go is too far to walk, then colectivos are a cheap and easy way to get around the city.